-D Henry Fenton is a singer-songwriter from Sydney Australia who is based in
+D Henry Fenton is a singer-songwriter from Sydney Australia who is based in Los Angeles, California.

-His last album Turnin’ was recorded with engineer/producer Steve Holroyd (Counting Crows/Tom Petty) and received some positive US college radio airplay, with a few bigger stations (including KBAC, Santa Fe NM) adding the title track to their playlists
+His last album “Turnin’” was recorded with engineer/producer Steve Holroyd (Counting Crows/Tom Petty) and received some positive US college radio airplay, with a few bigger stations (including KBAC, Santa Fe NM) adding the title track to their playlists.

 D Henry Fenton has opened for acts including John Mayer, Kasey Chambers, Colbie Caillat, Lissie and Morphine.
 His music blends americana, folk, pop, and indie-rock, bringing to mind bands like Wilco, Neil Young, Crowded House and Tom Petty and The Heartbreakers.

-The title of the new album due for release 2016 is Twice I Fell Down Once.
+The title of the new album released April 7th 2017 is “Twice I Fell Down Once”.

 "a vocal cross between Tom Petty and Roy Orbison, Fenton's tasty guitar would sit well on recordings by either Wilbury" Rhythms Magazine 2017

 "TWICE I FELL DOWN ONCE"